Thutmose I: Family

 Thutmose never called himself "Son of the King", hence is believed to be born in non-royal family, to a woman named Senseneb and an unknown father.
-There are unconfirmed speculations that his father might have been Ahmose Sapair, junior prince from Ahmose I's family, who - despite his seemingly low dynastic position - appears often on monuments from later 18th dynasty.
+There are unconfirmed speculations that his father might have been Ahmose Sapair, junior prince from Ahmose I's family, who—despite his seemingly low dynastic position—appears often on monuments from later 18th dynasty.

-Thutmoses's wife, Queen Ahmose, who held the title of Great Royal Wife of Thutmose, was probably the daughter of Ahmose I and the sister of Amenhotep I; but she was never called "king's daughter," so there is some doubt about this, and some historians believe she was Thutmose's sister.
-Assuming she was related to Amenhotep, one might speculate that she was married to Thutmose in order to guarantee succession.
-This is known not to be the case for two reasons.
-First, Amenhotep's alabaster bark built at Karnak associates Amenhotep's name with Thutmose's name well before Amenhotep's death.
-Second, Thutmose's first-born son with Ahmose, Amenmose, was apparently born long before Thutmose's coronation.
+Thutmose's wife, Queen Ahmose, who held the title of Great Royal Wife of Thutmose, was probably the daughter of Ahmose I and the sister of Amenhotep I; however, she was never called "king's daughter", so there is some doubt about this, and some historians believe she was Thutmose's sister.

+There is speculation marriage was meant to elevate common-born Thutmose's position, but this is disputed because his first-born son, Amenmose, was apparently born long before Thutmose's coronation.
 He can be seen on a stela from Thutmose's fourth regnal year hunting near Memphis, and he became the "great army-commander of his father" sometime before his death, which was no later than Thutmose's own death in his 12th regnal year.
+However, it is unknown whether Amenmose was son of Ahmes and whether he was born before or after his father's ascension, and the title of commander might have been solely ceremonial as mean to mark the Prince as heir apparent.

-Thutmose had another son, Wadjmose, and two daughters, Hatshepsut and Nefrubity, by Ahmose.
-Wadjmose died before his father, and Nefrubity died as an infant.
+Thutmose had two other sons—Wadjmose (by an unknown woman) and Thutmose (by Mutnofret, who was likely a daughter of Ahmose I and a sister of Amenhotep I)—and two daughters, Hatshepsut and Nefrubity, by Ahmose.
+Wadjmose and Nefrubity both died young.

-Thutmose had also one son by his other wife, Mutnofret, who was likely a daughter of Ahmose I and a sister of Amenhotep I. This son succeeded him as Thutmose II, whom Thutmose I married to his daughter, Hatshepsut.
-It was later recorded by Hatshepsut that Thutmose willed the kingship to both Thutmose II and Hatshepsut, but this is considered propaganda by Hatshepsut's supporters to legitimise her claim to the throne when she later assumed power.
+His son by Mutnofret succeeded him as Thutmose II and married his half-sister Hatshepsut.
+It was later recorded by Hatshepsut that their father willed the kingship to both her husband and her, but this is considered propaganda made by Hatshepsut's supporters to legitimise her claim to the throne when she later assumed pharaonic power.